NxPKG/khulnasoft-docs/content/fundamentals/reference/glossary.md

 # Glossary

-Review the definitions for terms used across Cloudflare's documentation.
+Review the definitions for terms used across Khulnasoft's documentation.

 {{<glossary product="Fundamentals">}}